7 simple techniques for consultants, coaches and trainers to upgrade your Marketing Mindset and win more clients.

 We focus a lot on strategies, tools and techniques in marketing.
 But sometimes what makes the biggest difference is not the details, it's your marketing mindset.

-On this page I've collected together some of my best writing on the best ways of thinking about marketing and selling.
+On this page I've collected together some of my best writing on the Marketing Mindset that's key for successful marketing and selling.
 They range from simple “hacks” to help you overcome roadblocks, to fundamental ways of thinking about clients and how to approach them that will make a huge difference to your success at marketing.

 Marketing Mindset Articles

-In 7 Mindset Hacks That Will Help You Get More Clients I share 7 simple ways of adjusting the way you think about marketing and sales to a more productive and effective outlook.
+In 7 Mindset Hacks That Will Help You Get More Clients I share 7 simple ways of adjusting your marketing mindset to a more productive and effective outlook.

 Each of these changes is pretty simple, but very powerful.

 In 5 Crippling Beliefs That Keep Consultants and Coaches in the Poor House I look at marketing mindset from the opposite angle and highlight 5 mistakes you must eradicate from your thinking if you want to succeed at winning clients on a regular basis.

 Hustle, Hustle, Hustle covers a topic many professionals are actually quite bad at.
 We tend to be very cerebral.
 We like to think and ponder before doing anything.

 But in marketing and sales, the people who are often the most successful are the people who take imperfect actions quickly.
 The people with the most hustle.

 Think Like a Fish is a short story first shared by legendary copywriter Gary Bencivenga.
 It highlights one of the most important skills and marketing mindsets anyone who hopes to be successful at marketing or sales needs.